Archan6el/post-facto-calibration/README.md

 Each folder will have its own readme with information about its contents

-For coded apertures:
+For info about coded apertures:

-`cd codedaperture`
+`cat /codedaperture/README.md`

 All program files can be ran using python3